 - Additional CCA's also must be less than 100 meters apart from each other

-3. External mushroom buttons are a convenient way to disconnect a system, but are not NEC 690.12 2014 or 2017 compliant; please always follow NEC required procedures to provide the appropriate means of disconnection and signage to emergency personnel.
+- External mushroom buttons are a convenient way to disconnect the DC Side of a system, but they are not necessarily considered NEC 690.12 2014 or 2017 compliant; please always follow NEC required procedures and consult with your local authority, to provide the appropriate means of disconnection and signage to emergency personnel.